“To create A global pandemic build factory farms.”~Michael Greger author of Bird Flu a Virus in the Hatching

 The frequency of outbreaks has increased over the last 20 years.
 The World Health Organization finds that 75 percent of all emerging pathogens over the last decade are zoonotic in origin.
 Zoonotic means that they originated in other non-human species.

 Most of our contagious diseases come from livestock and not just a few rare cases of viruses like Covid-19.
 There is speculation that the Covid pandemic came from an exotic wildlife wet market in China though nothing has been proven yet.

-Most governments and health care strategists downplay the fact that zoonotic transfer has been the root cause for most of our contagious diseases and 61 percent of all human disease over the last 10 thousand years.
+Most governments and health care strategists downplay the fact that zoonotic transfer has been the root cause for most of our contagious diseases and 61 percent of all human diseases over the last 10 thousand years.

 Influenza from birds, Measles from cattle, Smallpox transferred from camels, typhoid from pigs, Spanish flu in 1918 probably spread from ducks to chickens and then humans, just to name a few.